Curtiss C-46 Commando: Design shortcomings

 But from first to last, the Commando remained a headache.
 It could be kept flying only at the cost of thousands of extra man-hours for maintenance and modification.
 Although Curtiss-Wright reported the accumulation by November 1943 of the astounding total of 721 required changes in production models, the plane continued to be what maintenance crews around the world aptly described as a "plumber's nightmare".
 Worse still, the plane was a killer.
 In the experienced hands of Eastern Air Lines and along a route that provided more favorable flying conditions than were confronted by military crews in Africa and on the Hump route into China, the plane did well enough.
 Indeed, Eastern Air Lines lost only one C-46 in more than two years of operation.
 But among the ATC pilots the Commando was known, with good reason, as the "flying coffin".
 From May 1943 to March 1945, Air Transport Command received reports of thirty-one instances in which C-46s caught fire or exploded in the air.
 Still others were listed merely as "missing in flight", and it is a safe assumption that many of these exploded, went down in flames, or crashed as the result of vapor lock, carburetor icing, or other defects.

-During the war years, the C-46 was noted for an abnormal number of unexplained airborne explosions (31 between May 1943 and May 1945) that were initially attributed to various causes.
+During the war years, the C-46 had an abnormal number of unexplained airborne explosions (31 between May 1943 and May 1945) that were attributed to various causes.
 In particular, the fuel system, which was quickly designed, then modified for the new, thirstier Pratt & Whitney engines, was criticized.
 The cause of the explosions was eventually traced to pooled gasoline from small leaks in the tanks and fuel system, combined with a spark, usually originating from open-contact electrical components.
 Though many service aircraft suffered small fuel leaks in use, the C-46's wings were unvented; if a leak occurred, the gasoline had nowhere to drain, but rather pooled at the wing root.
 Any spark or fire could set off an explosion.
 After the war, all C-46 aircraft received a wing vent modification to vent pooled gasoline, and an explosion-proof fuel booster pump was installed with shielded electrical selector switches in lieu of the open-contact type used originally.